The Burden of Proof for Recovering Damages in an Accident in New Jersey

 The no-fault system determines that after an accident, a person’s own auto insurance covers the initial costs associated, whether or not the party was responsible for causing the accident.

 In New Jersey, which is a no-fault state, the initial funds to cover expenses and damages come from one’s own auto insurance provider, regardless of who was responsible for the accident.
-Additionally, New Jersey drivers adhere to a system of comparative negligence, in which the amount one is responsible for paying in an accident is directly proportional to the percentage of fault that they had in causing the accident.
+Additionally, New Jersey drivers adhere to a system of comparative negligence.
+The amount one is responsible for paying in an accident is directly proportional to the percentage of fault they had in causing the accident.

 So what are the implications of no-fault laws, and how does comparative negligence affect a victim’s capacity to recover full damages for the financial and other hardship they underwent as a result of someone else’s negligence on the road?
 Read on to learn more.

 What does it mean to live in a state that abides by the no-fault insurance system?